SpaceX CRS-20

-The Dragon capsule C112 used for CRS-20 previously flew to the ISS on CRS-10 and CRS-16.
-It arrived at the ISS on 9 March 2020 at 10:25 UTC and was captured by the station's Canadarm2 robotic arm, the last capture of a Dragon with Canadarm2.
-Cargo Dragon 2 vehicles, which will replace Dragon 1, will dock directly at the space station.

-The 1st stage booster B1059 previously supported the CRS-19 mission.

-Launch schedule history
+History

-In February 2016, it was announced that NASA had awarded a contract extension to SpaceX for five CRS additional missions (CRS-16 to CRS-20).
-In June 2016, NASA Inspector General report had this mission manifested for 2019, but by June 2019 the launch had been pushed back to March 2020.
+In February 2016, it was announced that NASA had awarded a contract extension to SpaceX for five additional CRS missions (CRS-16 to CRS-20).
+A June 2016 NASA OIG report indicated the mission was manifested for 2019, but by June 2019 the launch had been pushed back to March 2020.

+As the final flight of Dragon 1, CRS-20 concluded NASA's initial Commercial Resupply Services contract.
+Across the contract's 19 successful missions, Dragon carried 43,000 kg (94,000 pounds) of cargo to the International Space Station, and returned about 33,000 kg (74,000 pounds) of equipment and specimens to Earth.

+Mission

+CRS-20 utilized Dragon capsule C112, which previously flew to the ISS on CRS-10 and CRS-16.
+It was launched aboard Falcon 9 from Space Launch Complex 40 at 4:50 UTC on 7 March 2020.
+The first stage booster, B1059.2, previously supported the CRS-19 mission.

+Dragon arrived at the ISS on 9 March 2020 at 10:25 UTC and was captured by the station's robotic arm, marking the last capture of a Dragon spacecraft.
+Cargo Dragon, which replaced Dragon 1, docks directly with the space station.

 Payload

-NASA contracted for the CRS-20 mission from SpaceX and therefore determines the primary payload, date of launch, and orbital parameters for the Dragon CRS.
-The CRS-20 mission carries 1977 kg of cargo to ISS.
+NASA contracted for the CRS-20 mission from SpaceX and therefore determined the primary payload, date of launch, and orbital parameters for the Dragon CRS.
+The CRS-20 mission carried 1977 kg of cargo to ISS.